Academic Credit Internship Program (ACIP)

 • Identify new community partners and facilitate better relationships among community organizations in-person and virtually

-• Conduct outreach activities with immigrant community groups and attend community events, which often taking place during evenings and weekends.
+• Conduct outreach activities with immigrant community groups and attend community events that may take place during evenings and weekends

-• Provide support on biweekly community stakeholder call and group meetings.
+• Provide support in biweekly community stakeholder call and group meetings

-• Support with social media content creation, management, and strategy for reaching immigrant and limited English proficient communities.
+• Support with social media content creation, management, and strategy for reaching local immigrant and limited English proficient communities

 • Operational & Administrative Support

-• Perform administrative tasks as assigned (creating spreadsheets & presentations, compiling & organizing documents using OneDrive, data entry, etc.).
+• Perform administrative tasks as assigned (e.g., creating spreadsheets and slide decks, data entry, digital file management)

 Required Qualifications

-• Must commit to at least 10 to 12 hours per week.
+• Must commit to at least 10 hours per week during the academic semester or 20 hours per week during the summer

 Required Documents